The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 If you can rebase and republish, I’ll get it applied immediately.

-#10 Updated by Ian Taylor almost 5 years ago
+#10 Updated by Ian Taylor about 6 years ago

 Not sure what happened.
 Submitting new patch.